AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models

 \subsection{{\textbf{\underline{A}}tomic \textbf{\underline{V}}isual \textbf{\underline{A}}bilities (\textbf{AVAs})}}

+To address the blind spots discussed earlier, we introduce \ourbench, the first systematic evaluation suite explicitly designed to disentangle 14 fundamental perceptual skills--\textbf{\underline{A}}tomic \textbf{\underline{V}}isual \textbf{\underline{A}}bilities (\textbf{AVAs})--for VFMs.
 AVAs are fundamental perceptual capabilities that can be combined to address more complex visual reasoning tasks.
 Rather than treating VQA as a monolithic task, we break it down into 14 fundamental perceptual abilities--such as counting, depth estimation, localization and spatial reasoning--each of which can be composed to answer more complex questions.
 For example, answering the question, \textit{“How many yellow dogs are facing backward on the left-hand side of the stop sign?”}, requires multiple AVAs: counting, color recognition, localization, and spatial reasoning (see \autoref{fig: ava_demo}).
 By explicitly defining the set of AVAs required to interpret a question, our benchmark quantitatively characterizes where a VFM excels or falters across each core ability.

-The AVAs selected for \ourbench are grounded in a thorough literature analysis, including compositional text-to-images benchmarks~\cite{huang2023t2i,kil2024mllm,wu2024conceptmix} and VQA questions~\cite{goyal2017making, RealWorldQA, ainslie2023gqa} (details in Appendix), focusing strictly on pure perceptual tasks and excluding non-perceptual reasoning skills (e.g., historical context, mathematical reasoning).
-Examples of each AVA can be found in~\autoref{fig: overall_ava} and detailed definitions can be found in Appendix.
+The AVA selection is grounded in a thorough literature analysis, including compositional text-to-images benchmarks~\citep{huang2023t2i,kil2024mllm,wu2024conceptmix} and VQA questions~\citep{goyal2017making, ainslie2023gqa} (details in \autoref{-ss: ava-bench_details}), focusing strictly on pure perceptual tasks and excluding non-perceptual reasoning skills (\eg, mathematical reasoning).
+Examples of each AVA can be found in~\autoref{fig: overall_ava} and detailed definitions can be found in \autoref{-ss: ava-bench_details}.